Praveen8754/album_post/README.md

 # album_post

 This Flutter application retrieves and displays albums and posts for a user.
-The app is compatible with both iOS and Android platforms.

 ## Features